-This Easy Chocolate Cupcake recipe is a lower sugar take on a classic dessert—but it’s filled with chocolatey flavor and creamy frosting that the kids will totally love.
+This Easy Chocolate Cupcake recipe is a lower-sugar take on a classic dessert—but it’s filled with chocolate flavor and creamy frosting that the kids will totally love.
 And: They are so easy to make!

 Easy Chocolate Cupcakes